dynasty-29/Daily-GOT-Quote-app/README.md

-# Daily-anime-Quote-app
+# Daily-GOT-Quote-app

-The Daily Anime Quote App is a Single Page Application I designed to display daily anime quotes fetched from an API or a local JSON file.
+The Daily GOT Quote App is a Single Page Application I designed to display daily GOT quotes fetched from an API or a local JSON file.
 Users can explore quotes, save their favorites, and search for specific quotes based on the character, anime, or text.
 The app is styled for a polished and responsive user experience.

 Here is the live link to the project:[https://daily-got-quote-aqd1kuuqv-dynasty-29s-projects.vercel.app/]